Solitons in Quasiperiodic Lattices with Fractional Diffraction: Introduction

-In the framework of the 2D FNLSE including self-defocusing nonlinearity and a spatially periodic potential (optical lattice (OL), in terms of Bose-Einstein condensates (BECs)), fundamental (zero-vorticity) 2D gap solitons and their stability were investigated in Refs. \cite{RenDeng} and \cite{Jianhua}.
+In the framework of the 2D FNLSE, including self-defocusing nonlinearity { (which drives the inner expansion of light beams, opposite to the shrinkage driven by the self-focusing)} and a spatially periodic potential (optical lattice, OL, in terms of BECs), fundamental (zero-vorticity) 2D gap solitons and their stability were investigated in Refs. \cite{RenDeng} and \cite{Jianhua}.
 In the latter work, the case of very deep lattices was addressed, and vortex solitons were constructed too.
-In the same model, but with the self-focusing nonlinearity, vortex solitons of the rhombus and square types (alias onsite- and offsite-centered ones) and their stability were addressed in Ref. \cite {YaoLiu}.
-In the case of the usual (non-fractional) diffraction (with LI $ \alpha =2$) and self-focusing sign of the nonlinearity, rhombus- and square-shaped vortex solitons, stabilized by the OL potential, were first introduced, respectively, in Refs. \cite{BBB} and \cite{Yang}.
-In the limit case of the discrete system with the fractional diffraction, vortex solitons were considered in Ref. \cite{Molina}.
+In the same model, but with the self-focusing nonlinearity { (which drives shrinkage of light beams due to the Kerr effect)}, vortex solitons of the rhombus and square types (alias onsite- and offsite-centered ones, { with the vortex pivot placed, respectively, at an empty site of the lattice, or between the sites}) and their stability were addressed in Ref. \cite {YaoLiu}.
+In the case of the usual (nonfractional) diffraction (with LI $ \alpha =2$) and self-focusing sign of the nonlinearity, rhombus- and square-shaped vortex solitons, stabilized by the OL potential, were first introduced, respectively, in Refs. \cite{BBB} and \cite{Yang}.
+In the limit case of the discrete system with fractional diffraction, vortex solitons were considered in Ref. \cite{Molina}.